BarryCarlyon/twitch_misc/authentication/user_access_generator/nodejs/README.md

 ## What is this example

 A Token Generator of sorts.
-To demonstrate how to perform Scoped User oAuth authentication
+To demonstrate how to perform Scoped User oAuth authentication in NodeJS

 ## Reference Documentation